For urgent consular assistance call

 Avalanches and landslides can occur in winter and spring.
 Road conditions can be unpredictable during this time.

-Many interior roads are only open in summer months.
-This includes the main road from Dushanbe to Khujand.
+Many interior roads are open only in the summer, including the main road from Dushanbe to Khujand.

 Service stations are limited in rural areas.